Jana4037/NeuroSymbolic-AI/README.md

 - He et al. (2016). *Deep Residual Learning for Image Recognition.* CVPR 2016.
 - Liu et al. (2015). *SSD: Single Shot MultiBox Detector.* [arXiv:1512.02325](https://arxiv.org/abs/1512.02325)
 - Garcez & Lamb (2023). *Neurosymbolic AI: The 3rd wave.* Artificial Intelligence Review.

-## License

-This project was developed for academic research purposes.
-Please refer to the individual framework licenses for DeepProbLog and NeurASP before any other use.